Train Hard, Study Hard – Train to become a pro soccer player without neglecting your academic StudiesErtheo Education & Sports

 With this in mind, it is important that those people that inspire and influence budding young players, such as parents and coaches, emphasize the importance of a good education from day one.

-A child should be encouraged to give their best in whatever they do.
-This will require responsibility, discipline and excellent time-management skills.
 A solid academic foundation also allows a players to remain grounded and level-headed.
 These traits, along with exceptional sporting ability, will give students the very best chance of remaining on the right track.

 Research suggests that good students make better athletes